gioUbbiali/PHI-696/Project 4/README.md

  WHERE
    {
+        ?animal rdfs: has_name ?name ;
 	?food rdfs:eaten by ?animal ;
-        ?food rdfs:has_name ?carrot .
+        ?food rdfs:has_name carrot .
-You have to use the actual string here, not a variable with a question mark.
-Remember that the computer doesn't know what you mean by "carrot", and if you have the ? question mark, it could be whatever.
-This will recover all the foods that have whatever name.

     }

 We should get all names of animals that eat carrots.